Custom Analyses Guide

 Types of Custom Analyses

-Schema analyses work like a real-time snapshot, showing you key information about what's happening right now in your meeting.
-You create categories of information you want to track, and the AI keeps them updated as your meeting progresses.
+Snapshot analyses are a real-time snapshot, showing you key information about what's happening right now in your meeting.
+You create categories of information you want to track or what ideas to generate, and the AI keeps them updated as your meeting progresses.

 Example analysis